Skip to content

 • the network_mode has to be set to bridge in order to work with the Nginx proxy

-Self-signed certificates need to exist on the host and two scripts install_certs.sh and uninstall_certs.sh are used to copy the certificates in the right directory when setting the review environment.
+Self-signed certificates need to exist on the host, and two scripts (install_certs.sh and uninstall_certs.sh) are used to copy the certificates in the right directory when setting the review environment.

-Here is the install_certs.sh:
+Here is install_certs.sh:

 #!/bin/bash